Do children need to be vaccinated for school trips abroad?

 Do children need to be vaccinated to participate in school trips?

-This means that party leaders must factor in vaccination rules to their travel plans and should share these with parents to ensure that all children have enough time to get the jabs needed for their school trip destination.
+The world is opening up to foreign travel, but some popular school trip destinations still impose restrictions, such as tests, on travellers who aren't fully vaccinated.
+This means that party leaders must factor vaccination requirements into their travel plans and should share these with parents to ensure that all children have enough time to get the jabs needed for their school trip destination.

 What do countries consider fully vaccinated?